The U.S. Politico–Military–Industrial Complex

 Veterans Benefits and Servicese

 Note: Budget figures from president’s request to Congress, budget authority (authorization for spending in current and future years).
-All figures should be considered approximate.
+All should be considered approximate.
 Congress routinely adds to or subtracts from administration requests, budget documents often exclude tightly classified programs, and not all intelligence activities are included in the published budgets of the National Intelligence Program (headed by the Director of National Intelligence) and Defense Department.

 a Part of the Department of Energy; includes weapons, naval propulsion reactors, and cleanup of nuclear waste;